abbreviatedman/fast/readme.md

 If you already have a [Surge] account and are logged in on your machine, simply navigate to your deck's directory on the command line and enter `npm run deploy`.
 This will host your site at `http://[your git repo name].surge.sh`.
 For example, if when you created your repo you named it "fast-vim-talk", your url would now be `http://fast-vim-talk.surge.sh`.

-#### Custom Domains

-If you want to configure what the subdomain is, use `npm run surge` instead.
-This will prompt you for a domain name, which can be any unused subdomain, ending with `.surge.sh`.
-For example, if your repo name was `fast-vim-talk`, you could change it to host at `http://vim-talk.surge.sh` instead of the default `http://fast-vim-talk.surge.sh` by running `npm run surge` and entering "vim-talk.surge.sh" at the "domain" prompt.

-[Surge] has further documentation for deploying to your own domain name, such as `vim-talk.com`.

 ### If You Do Not Have A Surge Account

 1. In the terminal, in any directory, run `npm install --global surge` to install the `surge` command throughout your system.
 If you get a permissions error, you may need to preface that command with `sudo` and a space, like so: `sudo npm install --global surge`.